About the Program

 When you graduate from this program, these are the types of career options you can explore:

-- agencies serving at risk and vulnerable individuals, groups and communities
+- Agencies serving individuals, groups and communities experiencing challenging life events

 Program Learning Outcomes